agileapps-dev-com/app-square/README.md

 # App Square (CUI template)
 This is a starter CUI template for AgileApps platform.
 It contains the [CUI template](./packages/cui-template) and the [source code](./template/source/).

+This is a generic CUI template which can be used with most of the AgileApp applications.

 ![App Square home](./docs/images/home-page.png)

 [More previews](./docs/previews.md#record-detail-pages) of this template.